 One of the famous celebs from the past who died in Bungalow 3 is John Belushi.
 There have been reports of children talking to the ghost of Belushi.
 Many of the children refer to him as the “funny man.”

-The number of odd occurrences and ghostly sightings is so high that many consider the Chateau Marmont the most haunted hotel in Los Angeles.
+The number of paranormal reports so high that many consider the Chateau Marmont the most haunted hotel in Los Angeles.

 Who knows, but you may run into Josephine Pierpont herself or Mattie Gleichmann, who owned the inn for 70 years.
 If you’re looking for paranormal activity, you’ll find it at the Pierpont, where lights turn on and off by themselves, and there’s always a ghostly footstep overhead.